For these teachers, the road to teaching is a true adventure. And they have a few secrets to share with all of us.

 Happy Teachers Are Addicted

 Stories of people trapped in a variety of addictions fill today’s news headlines.
-Each year notable athletes, movie stars, doctors, and politicians enter rehab centers by the thousands.
-Some are addicted to alcohol, drugs, pornography, gambling, or the thirst for power.
 We don’t read much, though, about people addicted to serving others and making the world a better place.
 As I’ve heard stories of teachers serving 20, 40, and even 60 years, I’m amazed at how their addiction has shaped so many lives.

 Iris Regester began teaching first-grade boys in the 1940s and continued until two weeks before her death at the age of 83.
 She studied her lesson on Monday, Tuesday, Wednesday, Thursday, and Friday.
 Her 6-year-olds never failed to memorize their Scripture verses and loved quoting them for adult Bible classes.
-In later years, Mrs. Regester was known for her pocket of Sweet TARTS candy that each child received at the end of class.
 Mrs. Regester didn’t ask for summers off, and she showed up on holidays.
-No one was surprised that at her funeral “Jesus Loves Me” was sung; first-graders filled the front pew and passed out Sweet TARTS candy following the service.
+No one was surprised that at her funeral “Jesus Loves Me” was sung.
 Mrs. Regester was addicted to teaching children, and it became her legacy.

 In 20 years of serving as a children’s pastor, I’ve ventured into a few other areas.
 I thought leading a women’s ministry might be nice.
 Then I worked several years for a major Christian publisher.
 I even tried outreach to senior adults.
 What I learned was that these things weren’t God’s call on my life.